stevebus/unrealdemo/README.md

 ![high level architecture](media/solution-architecture.jpg)

-## Important Limitations

-The ADT Link plugin and the example content used here are under active development, and access is granted with the understanding that this is a Beta software.

 ### What It Does

 This documentation will get you set up with an example scene of a WSP office building digital twin, with pre-determined sensors and settings.